akutuev/uk_realtime_bus/README.md

 The "UK Realtime Bus" application displays this data on map so users can observe available buses.
 Google maps doesn't provide such functions which is sometimes inconvinient when a bus is expected to come on time but doesn't appear.

 Right now the functionality is pretty limited and aimed display buses only for a single provider which is "Oxford Bus Company and Thames Travel" because the main motivation was to manage personal schedule issues.
-Later, this is be improved and might cover a whole UK.
+Later, this might be improved to cover whole UK bus providers.

 Feel free to contact kutuev93@yandex.ru if you have any ideas or suggetions